NPalopoli/collaborative-science-for-librarians/episodes/latin-american-iniciatives.md

 ## DISCUSSION:

-(In groups, 15 minutes) What actions can you take as librarians to increase diversity in the research environment?
-How can you increase the participation of Latin researchers or research groups?
+(In groups, 15 minutes) What actions could you take as librarians to increase diversity in the research environment?
+How could you increase the participation of Latin researchers or research groups?

 Share your answers on the collaborative document.